-To put it simply, proof-of-stake is one of the most popular consensus algorithms on blockchain networks.
-In PoS, the generator of the next block chooses a node with a greater balance — the amount of resources, for example, coins in cryptocurrency.
+To put it simply, Proof of Stake is one of the most popular consensus algorithms on blockchain networks.
+In PoS, the generator of the next block chooses a node with a greater balance — the amount of resources, for example, coins, if we are talking about cryptocurrencies.
 Therefore, the staker with the greatest balance has more chances to generate a new block.
-For the creation of the block itself, the node does not receive a reward.
-Remuneration is paid for the transaction.
+The node does not receive a reward for the creation of the block itself: instead, remuneration is paid for the transaction.

 There are two basic possible node selection options:

 Instead of solving a cryptographic problem, transactions are validated by “freezing” a certain number of miner coins as collateral.
 Coins are frozen until an “agreement” on the validity of transactions is reached.
 After reaching a consensus in the network, transactions are added to the blockchain, and coins are kept frozen for some time in order to protect against attacks on the network.
-When coins are unfrozen, miners get their coins back plus a small commission for recording transactions on the blockchain.
-Such an algorithm is designed to discourage attackers from validating fake transactions because of the risk of losing a “collateral”.
+When coins are unfrozen, miners get them back, plus a small commission for recording transactions on the blockchain.
+Such an algorithm is designed to discourage attackers from validating fake transactions because of the risk of losing “collateral.”

-At the same time, the notorious “reverse side of the coin” was revealed: PoW quickly turned into a monster, devouring electricity in the race for mining profitability.
-In 2012, the overall capacity of the BTC network already exceeded the most powerful supercomputer in the world in terms of performance, and the first alternative, Proof-of-Stake mining appeared on the horizon.
-It made mining less energy-consuming, and way easier (especially for coin holders).
+At the same time, the notorious “other side of the coin” was revealed: PoW quickly turned into a monster, devouring electricity in a race for mining profitability.
+In 2012, the overall capacity of the BTC network already exceeded the most powerful supercomputer in the world in terms of performance, and the first alternative, less energy-consuming approach to verifying transactions — Proof of Stake — appeared on the horizon.

 PoS has the following advantages:

-- A significant reduction in energy consumption (relatively to the PoW method);
+- A significant reduction in energy consumption (in relation to to the PoW method);

-- To create a double-spending attack, it is necessary to concentrate more than 50% of the total amount of the entire currency, which will cost a huge fortune.
-In the event that the attacker can still concentrate such an amount of funds, he will upset the balance by his actions, which makes attacks financially impractical.
+- To create a double-spending attack, it is necessary to concentrate more than 50% of the total amount of the entire currency, which will cost a fortune.
+In the event that the attacker can still control such an amount of funds, they will upset the balance by their actions, which makes attacks financially impractical.

-- Exiting PoS is a fairly quick process: you only need to bring your steak to the stock exchange and sell it.
-In the case of Proof-of-Work, you do not know how long it will take you to sell your equipment and at what price.
+- Exiting PoS is a fairly quick process: you only need to bring your stake to the stock exchange and sell it.
+In the case of Proof of Work, you do not know how long it will take you to sell your equipment and at what price.

 At the same time, PoS is not devoid of downsides:

-- The concentration of funds in one hand can lead to centralization of the network.
-Besides, the users with the largest stake (over 51%) can manipulate the network, for instance, cancel transactions and impose new rules.
-Yes, this attack is not profitable, but it’s still possible.
+- The concentration of funds in the hands of a few can lead to the centralization of the network.
+Besides, the users with the largest stake (over 51%) can manipulate the network — for instance, they can cancel transactions and impose new rules.
+While this attack is not profitable, it’s still possible.

-- Additionally, there is the Nothing-at-Stake problem (empty stack), which makes PoS systems inherently unstable in the eyes of many cryptocurrency enthusiasts.
-An attacker can try to fork a blockchain, that is, create a longer alternative chain by spending “nonexistent” resources.
-Moreover, other miners can support it, since they also do not spend “genuine” resources.
-Through a fork, an attacker can reject certain transactions and carry out a “double waste” attack.
+- Additionally, there is the nothing-at-stake problem (empty stack), which makes PoS systems inherently unstable in the eyes of many cryptocurrency enthusiasts.
+An attacker can try to fork a blockchain, that is, create a longer alternative chain by spending “non-existent” resources.
+Moreover, other miners can support it since they also do not spend “genuine” resources.
+Through a fork, an attacker can decline certain transactions and carry out a double spending attack.

-Proof of Stake vs Proof of Work – What is better?
+Proof of Stake vs Proof of Work – Which One Is Better?

-Disputes between proponents of Pow and PoS have been going on for a long time, but the nature of these disputes is more theoretical.
-Practice shows that the role of the developer in security matters is still very high.
+Disputes between proponents of Pow and PoS have been going on for a long time, but their nature is more theoretical.
+Practice shows that the role of developers in security matters is still very high.

-At the same time, many consider the hybrid version of PoW and Proof of Stake implementation to be the safest solution.
-This approach is already actively practiced — many cryptocurrencies have a PoW stage when a currency is issued through classic mining, and a PoS stage, which occurs after the completion.
+At the same time, many consider the hybrid version of PoW and PoS implementation to be the safest solution.
+This approach is already actively practiced — many cryptocurrencies have a PoW stage when a currency is issued through classic mining and a PoS stage, which follows it up.

-Nevertheless, despite the fact that PoS systems will always be easier to implement and generally more reliable in terms of security, most serious cryptocurrencies will most likely not refuse from using PoW, too.
+Nevertheless, despite the fact that PoS systems will always be easier to implement and generally more reliable in terms of security, most serious cryptocurrencies will most likely not refuse to use a proof-of-work system too.

-DPoS is one of the varieties of the Proof-Of-Stake consensus algorithm, in which blocks are signed by elected representatives.
-The owners of the largest balances choose their representatives, each of which receives the right to sign blocks on the blockchain network.
+DPoS is one of the modifications of the proof-of-stake consensus algorithm, where blocks are signed by elected representatives.
+The owners of the largest balances choose their representatives, each of them receiving the right to sign blocks on the blockchain network.
 Each representative with one or more percent of all votes falls into the council.
-The next representative is selected (in a circle) from the formed “board of directors”, who will sign the next block.
-In the event that, for any reason, the representative missed his turn in signing, he loses the delegated votes and leaves the “board of directors”, after which the next most suitable candidate is chosen in his place.
+The next representative is selected (in a circle) from the formed “board of directors,” who will sign the next block.
+In the event that, for any reason, the representative missed their turn in signing, they lose the delegated votes and leave the “board of directors,” after which the next most suitable candidate is chosen in their place.
 The owners of the balances delegating their votes in no way lose control over them.

 The main advantages of the DPoS algorithm are: